-The question paper will consist of three sections: A, B & C. Sections A will consist of twelve multiple choice questions carrying one mark each from all over the syllabus of concerned paper.
-Section B will have six questions of four marks each and section consist three questions of eight marks each from the respective sections of the syllabus.
+The question paper will consist of three sections: A, B & C. Sections A will consist of twelve multiple choice questions carrying one mark each from all over the syllabus of concerned

 - The aim of this course is to ensure that you can achieve an up-to-date level of understanding of structure and function of viruses, Bacteria and Fungi - Our objective is to provide training in scientific and transferable skills through modular lecture courses, research projects, written work, seminars and supervisions. - The course will increase critical thinking capacity, ability to design and execute an experiment, confidence and ability in communicating ideas of the students.
 And hence will serve as a lasting and practical basis for a career.